This article will touch on the most common microgreen diseases (and some not-so-common).

 Try More Smaller Trays

-Smaller trays are ideal for increase air circulation around microgreens.
+Smaller trays are ideal for increasing air circulation around microgreens.

 The distance to the middle of the tray is much longer in large trays than in smaller ones.